SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ## 1.2 Usage

-The following sections describe in more detail, how to make use of the Cloud Foundry configuration provider.
+The following sections describe in more detail, how to use the Cloud Foundry configuration provider.

 Its recommended that you have a good understanding of how the .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use this provider.
 A basic understanding of the `ConfigurationBuilder` and how to add additional providers to the builder is necessary.